PennDOT roundup of road work and traffic updates

 Motorists can expect alternating lane closures during off-peak hours.

-Motorists should be alert, slow down, expect delays, watch for changing traffic patterns and drive with caution through the work zone.
+Motorists should be alert, slow down, expect delays, watch for changing traffic patterns, and drive with caution.

 Lane closures continue on I-80 WB in Union County

-Motorists who travel Interstate 80 westbound are advised short-term alternating single lane closures will continue next week in White Deer Townships, Union County.
+Motorists who travel Interstate 80 in both directions are advised short-term alternating single lane closures will continue next week in White Deer Township, Union County.

-The contractor, Suit-Kote, Corporation, will be begin microsurfacing the roadway starting at mile marker 199 and continuing west until the Clinton County line.
+The contractor, Suit-Kote, Corporation, will be microsurfacing the ramps at Exit 210, the Route 15 interchanges with Interstate 80.
 Motorists should expect short-term alternating single lane closures while the work is being performed.

-Work will take approximately two weeks to complete, weather permitting and will be performed Tuesday through Thursday between the hours of 7 a.m. and 6 p.m.
+Work will take approximately one week to complete, weather permitting and will be performed Monday through Thursday between the hours of 7 a.m. and 6 p.m.

 I-80 WB On-Ramp closed in Valley Township, Montour County

-Motorists are advised that the Interstate 80 westbound on ramp (Exit 224 Danville) from Route 54 is closed for maintenance work.
+Motorists are advised that the Interstate 80 westbound on ramp (Exit 224 Danville) from Route 54 continues to remain closed for repair work.

+The Interstate 80 overpass bridge beams were damaged by an over-height vehicle in August of 2020.
+PennDOT closed the ramp to traffic for inspection of the structure and determined the ramp will remain closed until the structure is fixed.
+The contractor is expected to begin work on the damaged structure in October with work expected to be completed by late November, weather permitting.

 Traffic seeking to enter Interstate 80 westbound from Route 54 in Valley Township just outside of Danville should use the established detour: Route 54 west to Route 254 west and enter Interstate 80 westbound at the Limestoneville (Exit 215) in Northumberland County.